aL3x-O-o-Hung/CAT-Net/README.md

 # CAT-Net: A Cross-Slice Attention Transformer Model for Prostate Zonal Segmentation in MRI

-The official code for paper [CAT-Net: A Cross-Slice Attention Transformer Model for Prostate Zonal Segmentation in MRI](https://arxiv.org/pdf/2203.15163.pdf)
+The official code for our TMI paper [CAT-Net: A Cross-Slice Attention Transformer Model for Prostate Zonal Segmentation in MRI](https://ieeexplore.ieee.org/abstract/document/9910184)

-There is a followup work of this paper [CSAM: A 2.5D Cross-Slice Attention Module for Anisotropic Volumetric Medical Image Segmentation](https://github.com/aL3x-O-o-Hung/CSAM)
+There is a followup work of this paper, which is accepted at WACV, [CSAM: A 2.5D Cross-Slice Attention Module for Anisotropic Volumetric Medical Image Segmentation](https://github.com/aL3x-O-o-Hung/CSAM)

 # Credit
 If you use this code or the paper in your work, please cite our paper: